 Initiated in 2000, the center has a dual role as a wildlife rehabilitation center and education center.
 It is a unique center as it comprises cooperation between 170 Bedouins, 68 of whom are women.

-Various Bedouin tribes have traversed the desert for thousands of years, and despite being forced into a more static lifestyle, many have maintained the knowledge of the area’s unique landscapes and wildlife.
+Various Bedouin tribes have traversed the desert for hundreds, and some say thousands of years, with some coming from Saudi Arabia and Morocco, and despite being forced into a more static lifestyle, many have maintained the knowledge of the area’s unique landscapes and wildlife.
+Some like Mariam, a Bedouin woman in Israel, turns folklore wisdom into medicine.
+There is lots more on Bedouin folk wisdom from Jordan here.

-According to an anecdote in David without Borders’ blog, Bedouin people believe that if a hyena urinates on them, it will proceed to drag them to a cave and feast on their body.
+According to an anecdote in David without Borders’ blog (no longer online on Nov.
+2020), Bedouin people believe that if a hyena urinates on them, it will proceed to drag them to a cave and feast on their body.
 Because of this, they won’t hesitate to kill them on the spot if they come across one.

 In time, the group also hopes to build an eco-lodge to help fund strident efforts to preserve their precious natural resources.